ibm-cloud-docs/discovery-data/configuring-fields.md

     - To remove annotations that you added to an entire page, click the **Clear changes** icon in the toolbar.
     - To annotate a table, click the text at the start of the table and then drag to select the text in the entire table.
     - When you label one or more tables, the *Table Understanding* enrichment is enabled for the entire collection automatically.
 For more information, see [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables).
     - Images from the source documents are not rendered in the preview.
 If Optical Character Recognition (OCR) is enabled, any text from the image or diagram is extracted and rendered in the preview.
-Only apply the `image` label to the image text if you *don't* want to store the extracted text in the `text` field.
     - Do not label whitespace.

 1. When everything that you want to label is labeled, submit the page.
 Click **Submit page**.